robohydra/robohydra/tutorial/index.md

                    {"url": "http://en.wikipedia.org/wiki/Hydra",
                     "title": "Hydra - Wikipedia"}]

-You can do that very easily: simply go to the
-[admin interface](http://localhost:3000/hydra-admin) find the "Create a new head" section at the bottom and type the path and the content in the appropriate fields, and click on "Create".
-Don't worry about the
-Content-Type: by default, if the content can be parsed as JSON, it will be `application/json`.
+You can do that very easily: simply go to the [admin interface](http://localhost:3000/hydra-admin), find the "Create a new head" section at the bottom and type the path and the content in the appropriate fields, and click on "Create".
+Don't worry about the "Content-Type" field: by default, if the content can be parsed as JSON, it will be `application/json`.

-If you now visit [your new head](http://localhost:3000/foo), you should receive the above data in the response, with the correct Content-Type.
+If you now visit [your new head](http://localhost:3000/foo), you should receive the above data in the response, and with the correct Content-Type.
 All other paths will still yield 404.
 However, if you kill this Hydra and start a new one, that head will be lost.
-Don't worry though, you can easily write plugins with the heads that you want to have available over and over.
+Don't worry though, you can easily write plugins with whatever heads you want to have available over and over.